 Like any decision, this might lead to marginally higher fees and expenses, which may dampen long-term investing returns, but help the individual to focus on other areas and be hands-off in managing their TFSA.

-How To Get a Self-Directed TFSA
+How To Open a Self-Directed TFSA

 As highlighted above, if an individual investor possesses sufficient knowledge of investing principles and wants to be in the driver’s seat of their investment portfolio, they can enjoy the benefits of a self-directed TFSA.